 After losing five family members in the space of three years, being diagnosed and while studying Counselling, I found KBR’s theories very recognizable.
 Not only did I go through some of the stages of grief after each family member passed away, I found the template also matched the emotions I went through after being diagnosed (the five stages of grief, also called DABDA, are denial, anger, bargaining, depression and acceptance.
 For more, click here).

 Each of us deals with grief in a different way.
 With my MS grieving period now over, every so often I need to be reminded of what’s wrong inside my brain.
-I have a habit of just not knowing when to pull the handbrake on myself and stop doing what I’m doing, which is reading or writing (Bibliophiles and fellow scripturients will know exactly what I mean).
+I have a habit of just not knowing when to pull the handbrake on myself and stop doing what I’m doing, which is reading or writing.

 Remembering what a lesion on a brain looks like is not what I look for.
 Usually, and on a good day, it only takes reminding myself of the days before my diagnosis.
 I think of the physical pains, but not of the mental distress of the diagnosis itself.